Skyryse Unveils a Helicopter with Just One Stick and Two Screens

 Skyryse One Control Stick Closeup Large | Skyryse

-Additionally, there’s a Hover Assist feature that ensures stable hovering even when the pilot releases the control stick.
+There is also a Hover Assist feature that helps keep the helicopter stable while hovering even if the pilot lets go of the control stick.

-With simple swipes on the touchscreens, you can start the engine, complete the startup process, and activate automated takeoff and landing functions.
+With simple swipe commands on the touchscreen the pilot can start the engine complete the startup process and activate automatic takeoff and landing.

 Also Read: LG Two-Legged Robot Can Manage Your Household Chores and Pets